YCooE/VR/README.md

 Surrounded by forest and a clear path to a small nearby village.
 Blue sky with clouds and the occasional wind effects.
 Non player characters that are only there for show, no dismembering A lightsaber imbued with the berculian effect.
-Star wars force powers as alternative grabbing methods
+Star wars force powers as alternative grabbing methods:
+Four types:
+remote controllable with linear/constant flying remote controllable non linear, exponential increase in speed player using force to extend and automatic retract (gum gum, boomerang style) fixed distance button press
+Although it is possible, the reason we don't see it because it just adds to motion sickness

 The report should be ...

+Working on report 1 page as of 05/08